 We are Christian people and hold regular worship services which are traditional and reverent with hymns and prayers, and Bible based preaching.
 Our hymn book is New Christian Hymns and we use the New King James version of the Bible.

-The Baptist Church is independent of any other control and the members themselves appoint Pastors and Elders to lead the local Church business and activity.
+We are an independent church and the members themselves appoint Pastors and Elders to lead the local Church business and activity.

 What do we believe?

 - We believe that all scriptures recorded in the Bible are Divinely inspired.